arduino/docs-content/content/hardware/02.uno/carriers/uno-media-carrier/datasheet/datasheet.md

 <p style="text-align: justify;">The Arduino UNO Media Carrier extends the multimedia capabilities of compatible host boards (UNO Q, VENTUNO Q), enabling advanced vision, display, and audio applications with plug-and-play simplicity.
 Designed for easy integration, it connects via the JMEDIA and JMISC high-speed connectors, both of which feature passthrough designs to keep all pins available for additional modules or carriers in your setup.</p>

 <p style="text-align: justify;">Equipped with two MIPI CSI connectors for standard 22-pin 4 lanes MIPI CSI cameras (including Raspberry Pi cameras), the carrier opens the door to dual-camera computer vision projects, from stereo depth mapping to multi-angle image capture.
-A MIPI DSI interface provides compatibility with 22-pin 4 lanes MIPI DSI displays, making it easy to add rich, interactive visual output to your projects without additional adapters.
+A MIPI DSI interface provides compatibility with standard 22-pin 4 lanes MIPI DSI displays (e.g. Waveshare), making it easy to add rich, interactive visual output to your projects without additional adapters.
 For audio, the carrier includes three dedicated 3.5 mm jacks: one combined microphone input and headphone output for flexible audio capture and monitoring, one line out for connecting to amplifiers or powered speakers, and one ear out enabling Class-AB differential earpiece output.</p>

 <p style="text-align: justify;"> Together, these interfaces enable a complete edge multimedia hub, ideal for AI-powered kiosks, object tracking, interactive installations, and more.</p>